|Nutrition Facts (per serving)|

 - Split the soda, filling halfway with plain soda and the rest with lemon-lime soda.

-- Skip the sweetener altogether or use granulated sugar rather than simple syrup.
+- Skip the sweetener altogether, replacing it with maple syrup, or use 1 teaspoon superfine sugar rather than simple syrup.

 How Strong Is the Sloe Gin Fizz?